putyourlightson/craft-blitz/docs/README.md

 ## How It Works

-When a URL visited on the site matches an included URI pattern, Blitz will serve a cached version of the page if it has one.
+When a page is visited that matches an included URI pattern, Blitz will serve a cached version of the page if it has one.
 Otherwise, it will display and cache the template output.
 Excluded URI patterns will override any matching included URI patterns.

-When an element is created, updated or deleted, any cached URLs that used that element are deleted.
+When an element is created, updated or deleted, any cached pages that used that element are deleted.
+If a reverse proxy purger such a Cloudflare is selected, the pages are purged.
 If the “Warm Cache Automatically” setting is enabled, a job is queued to warm the cleared cache.

 Blitz is compatible with Craft’s Live Preview.
 It will detect when it is being used and not cache its output or display cached content.